Stability of viscous shock for the Navier-Stokes-Fourier system: outflow and impermeable wall problems: Introduction

 \subsection{Main ideas for the proof}

-First, we consider our problem in Eulerian coordinates, as the outflow problem \eqref{outflow} in Lagrangian mass coordinates leads to a free boundary problem.
+First, we consider our problem in Eulerian coordinates, as the outflow problem \eqref{outflow} in Lagrangian mass coordinates leads to a free boundary value problem.
 To handle two boundary conditions in a unified way, the Eulerian framework is more suitable than the Lagrangian one in our setting, even though it is technically more complicated.

-Second, as mentioned, when proving the results in Theorems \ref{thm:outflow} and \ref{thm:impermeable}, we use the {\it method of $a$-contraction with shifts}, which provides a way to control the $L^2$-perturbation of viscous shock waves.
+Second, as mentioned above, when proving the results in Theorems \ref{thm:outflow} and \ref{thm:impermeable}, we use the method of $a$-contraction with shifts, which provides a way to control the $L^2$-perturbation of viscous shock waves.
 In this paper, we aim to employ the method of $a$-contraction with shifts to the IBVP for the NSF system.

+However, applying this method in our setting involves several major difficulties.
+First, when introducing the change of variable $x \mapsto y=y(x)$ in \eqref{ydef} and applying the Poincar\'e-type inequality, it is necessary to estimate the Jacobian $\frac{dy}{dx}$, which arises from the localization of diffusion terms by shock.
+In contrast to the approach in \cite{KVW-NSF}, where the Lagrangian mass coordinate was used, our analysis is based on the Eulerian coordinate, which makes the control of the Jacobian $\frac{dy}{dx}$ technically more delicate.
+To address this difficulty and simplify the computations, we estimate the main term $(p-p_\pm)/(u-u_\pm)$ appearing in the expression for $\frac{dy}{dx}$ (see \eqref{firstexj}) in a different manner.
+Instead of relying on the Taylor expansion argument used in \cite[Appendix B]{KVW-NSF}, we directly make use of the structural properties of viscous shock waves \eqref{shock_prop}$_3$ and \eqref{estderi} in Lemma~\ref{lem:viscous_shock}, together with the viscous shock equations \eqref{eq:Vshock}.
+These yield explicit relations between $p-p_\pm$ and $u-u_\pm$, and consequently we derive Lemma~\ref{lem:Jac}.

-However, applying this method to our results involves several major difficulties.
-First, for the boundary effects that arise from integration by parts, we need to control the discrepancy between the boundary value given in \eqref{outflow} (or \eqref{imperable}) and the values of viscous shocks at $x=0$.
+Next, for the boundary effects that arise from integration by parts, we need to control the discrepancy between the boundary values given in \eqref{outflow} (or \eqref{imperable}) and the values of viscous shocks at $x=0$.
 For this purpose, we choose the parameter $\beta>0$ large enough so that the perturbation at the boundary remains small.
 This smallness is also crucial for applying the Poincar\'e-type inequality in Lemma \ref{Poincare} (see Section \ref{sec:lot} for details).